 A Unique Experience

 Founded in 1983, the annual outdoor celebration grows larger every year.
 Vendors come from as far as Kathmandu.
 The Himalayan Fair offers a wide variety of award-winning stage performers (for adults and children).
-The entertainment features a range of international groups performing traditional music and dance with vibrant ethnic costumes as well as some well-known world music groups like Ancient Future and Sukhawat Ali Khan.
+The entertainment features a range of international groups performing traditional music and dance with vibrant ethnic costumes as well as some well-known world music groups like Ancient Future and Riffat Sultana.

-Fairgoers will be treated to classical Odissi dance by Jyoti Kala Mandir; Bollywood dance, local Bhutanese and Tibetan community groups presenting dance and music and the traditional offerings by two local dance schools of Bharata Natyam, classical South Indian dance.
+Fairgoers will be treated to classical Odissi dance by Jyoti Kala Mandir; Bollywood dance, local Bhutanese and Tibetan community groups presenting dance and music and the traditional offerings by two local dance schools.

 The Fair also offers access to non-profit organizations and current news concerning the Himalayas and related charitable organizations.